ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 The Processor shall take reasonable steps to ensure that any employee, agent or contractor of any of them who may have access to the Customer Personal Data is subject to confidentiality undertakings or professional or statutory obligations of confidentiality and only Processes the Customer Personal Data on instructions from Customer.

-QSR shall, and shall where it is not the Processor, procure that the relevant QSR Affiliate implements appropriate technical and organizational measures to ensure a level of security appropriate to the risk presented by Processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Customer Personal Data transmitted, stored or otherwise Processed in accordance with Data Protection Laws, including, as appropriate, the measures referred to in Article 32(1) of the GDPR.
+QSR shall, and shall where it is not the Processor, procure that the relevant QSR Affiliate implements appropriate technical and organizational measures to ensure a level of security appropriate to the risk presented by Processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Personal Data transmitted, stored or otherwise Processed in accordance with Data Protection Laws, including, as appropriate, the measures referred to in Article 32(1) of the GDPR.
 The standard security measures that the Contracted Processor shall implement shall include those measures set out in Annex 2.

-- The Customer, on its own behalf and on behalf of each relevant Customer Affiliate authorises the Processor to appoint (and permit each Subprocessor appointed in accordance with this clause 6 to appoint) Subprocessors in accordance with this clause 6 and any restrictions in this ELA Transcription Service Addendum.
+- The Customer, on its own behalf and on behalf of each relevant Customer Affiliate authorizes the Processor to appoint (and permit each Subprocessor appointed in accordance with this clause 6 to appoint) Subprocessors in accordance with this clause 6 and any restrictions in this ELA Transcription Service Addendum.

 - The Processor may continue to use the following Subprocessors: